Canon 1D X Mark II vs Sony A7R

 - More affordable: Was introduced into a lower priced category (62 percent cheaper at launch).

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1DX Mark II comes out slightly ahead of the A7R (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1DX Mark II emerges as the winner of the contest (16 : 14 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 1D X Mark II vs Sony A7R